roman-milk/roman-milk.github.io/milf-model-melody.md

  "It's OK," she said.
 "Don't worry about it.
 Just unzip and sit in that chair."
 Melody pointed to a single-seat counterpart to her sofa.
 "We'll soon have you feeling better."

  I unzipped my flies and reached into the aperture to ease out my tormented length.
-Report_Story #2